UBI 3 Unit 4 - Words with Multiple Meanings

 HOMONYMS

-bat (animal / sport)
+bat (animal / sports object)

 👉 Focus on the idea: sound, spelling or meaning.
-That’s the key to understanding everything.

 Type Same sound?
 Same spelling?
 Example